 Tyler’s culinary talents have been recognized by several regional and national media sources including USA Today, Best Years Magazine, Kentucky Monthly, Kentucky Living, Lexington Hearald-Leader, Louisville Courier-Journal, Cincinnati Post. and Southern Living.
 His Lemon Souffle Pancake Recipe won the Best Breakfast Recipe in the World Tournament in 2013, sponsored by BedandBreakfast.com.

 He often covers for Todd as he represents Maple Hill Manor for community service, Alpaca & Llama Shows, and state and national association involvement.

 Together they have made a great team, and they look forward to sharing their award-winning B&B and Farm with you!

-New Interim Innkeeper at Maple Hill Manor, Donna Nepute.
+Interim Innkeeper at Maple Hill Manor, Tina Standiford.

-Donna is Maple Hill Manor’s MOST FREQUENT GUEST.
-For over 15 years, Donna has visited her home away from home, and considered a very dear friend.
-She has often cared for Maple Hill Manor during times when Todd & Tyler needed coverage.
-Now that Todd & Tyler have moved to Bardstown to operate thier 2nd property, Bourbon Manor Bed & Breakfast Inn, there was the need for an Interim Innkeeper.
-Donna enthusiastically offered to manage Maple Hill Manor full-time.
-So, she moved in and now shares her love for the place.
+Tina will take extra good care of you as the Hostess and Interim Innkeeper at Maple Hill Manor.
+Now that Todd & Tyler have moved to Bardstown to operate their 2nd B&B, Bourbon Manor Bed & Breakfast Inn, there was the need for an Interim Innkeeper.
+Tina started as a House Keeper several years ago.
+She was promoted in 2018 and has been enthusiastically dedicated to helping operate and oversee the historic home.
 We are delighted that she is so dedicated in her commitment to her job as Innkeeper.
 She will take excellent care of you during your stay!